“I’m not eating cucumbers.”

 About this ‘healthy eating’ business.
 There will be scowls and complaints.
 There’ll likely be some meltdowns (hopefully by the kiddos). 😛 Maybe some shunned meals, and holdouts for dessert.

 But there can also be fun times, and times your kids surprise you with their willingness to be on board.
 There are delicious recipes to explore, and a whole host of health benefits!
-(Yes, they are on top of the piano, tossing your knick knacks on the floor.
-I’ll help you clean up later).

 Here’s for you, mom friend.
 I’ve put together 5 tips here to get you started so that hopefully tackling healthy eating with your kids is, as a whole, more delicious, less stress, and with as little mealtime drama involved as possible.